HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Time for consumption is around 5 to 15 minutes.
 - Recommended to start on LinkedIn since it has a character limit.
 Perfect length for medium form.
 - The inspiration for this type of content can be derived from its corresponding long form or from your [[#Learn from others |conscious consumption]].
-- Medium-form is a mixture of depth and rapid growth, attracting a broad spectrum of people that have similar interests as you by giving your unique perspective on a particular topic:
+- Medium-form is a mixture of depth and rapid growth, attracting a broad spectrum of people that have similar interests as you by giving your unique perspective on a [particular topic](https://x.com/FitFounder/status/1800558829731500518):
 	- Threads: you should be able to post ***every*** tweet in the thread as a standalone tweet (so that it's easier to retweet and bring in more audience).
 Or chain the thread with cliffhangers if you're telling a story.
 The [[#Engagement |first tweet]] of your thread is the most important.
-	- Carousels
+	- Carousels (use Canva or Figma for this)
 	- Instagram captions
 	- Full-length LinkedIn posts
 	- Clipped videos
 - Use those to encourage them to dive into your long-form content, and from there you can sell your products or services without seeming like a timeline spammer or “overly salesy.”
 Our goal is to send as much traffic as we can to our [[#Long form]].
 - Threads lead to more followers because you are holding attention longer.
 You are building trust and giving people more of a reason to follow you.
 A viral thread can pull in 500-5,000+ followers and bring new opportunities to your DMs.
+- AI Prompt example:
+	- "I am a productivity coach who posts content online to help my audience work more efficiently and have better mental performance.
+Please generate *10* compelling ideas for ***listicle-style** articles* that have *viral potential*."

 > [!note]- Tagging big accounts
 > - The creators tagged in the thread understand that if they engage with the post, they will probably get quite a few followers from it too.